Awale-Abdi/Computer-Vision-Business-Analytics-Project-Dataiku/README.md

 ## 🚀 Highlights
 - Achieved **82% precision** using a **Fastest R-CNN** model within **Dataiku** after just 3 training epochs.
 - Created and labeled a **balanced image dataset** (100 photos: 58 jackets, 42 non-jackets).
+- Used **AWS S3** for secure and scalable storage of the image dataset.
 - Built a complete end-to-end ML pipeline: image labeling → object detection model → evaluation → strategic business reporting.
 - Aligned outputs to key business functions: **inventory optimization**, **geotargeted marketing**, and **logistics responsiveness**.
 - Benchmarked against industry use cases from **Zara**, **Heuritech**, and **Oracle**.